tamikamqhum/March_Team_Project/README.md

 # A Comprehensive Analysis of Pollution and Weather Data (2000-2016)

-This project explores pollution levels across The United Stes from 2000-2016, analysing their relationship with weather patterns.
+This project explores pollution levels across The United States from 2000-2016, analysing their relationship with weather patterns.
 It leverages multiple datasets to uncover insights into air quality, climate trends and their broader environmental impact.

 # ![Pollution Image](https://cms.accuweather.com/wp-content/uploads/2020/02/cropped-city-under-a-cloudy-sky-2771744.jpg)